-With few exceptions, most people would choose job satisfaction over job distress by a wide margin.
-Although many factors influence job satisfaction or job distress, all are driven by either internal or external factors.
-To be sure, one of the most common external factors is dysfunctional leadership where among other things; employees don't feel respected, valued or significant.
-While many leaders would agree that there is always room for improvement; most would agree that internal factors play a significant role in the job satisfaction/job distress equation.
+With few exceptions, most people would choose job satisfaction over job distress by a very wide margin.
+Although many factors influence job satisfaction or distress, all are driven by either internal or external factors.
+To be sure, one of the most common external factors is poor leadership where among other things; employees don't feel respected, valued, or significant.
+While most leaders would agree that there is always room for improvement; they would also agree that internal factors play a significant role in the job satisfaction / distress equation.

-Like the external factors, there are many internal factors that influence the degree to which employees derive meaning or frustration from their work.
-At the core of the internal factors are attitude and behavior, both of which are choices that have tremendous influence on job satisfaction.
+Like the external factors, there is a wide range of internal factors that influence the degree to which employees derive meaning or frustration from their work.
+At the core of the internal factors are attitude and behavior, both of which are choices that have tremendous influence on the job satisfaction / distress equation.

-When writing my first book, I explored the attitude and behavior link to job satisfaction at a very deep level.
+While writing my first book, I explored the attitude and behavior link to job satisfaction at a very deep level.
 One strategy that I shared for expanding awareness about attitude and behavior involved taking stock of your reputation among stakeholders.
 Do they see you as part of the solution or part of the problem?
 Does your attitude and corresponding behavior support or inhibit team success?
 Would you be the first or last person they'd want on a new project?
 What role do you play in your level of job satisfaction or distress?

-While each of these questions can produce valuable insight into the impact of our attitude and behavior, there remains one question that matters which embodies all four questions.
+Although each of these questions can produce valuable insight into the impact of our attitude and behavior, there remains one question that matters which embodies all four.
 Specifically, how easy are you to work with?

-Workplace success for the vast majority of people today is driven by the need to collaborate.
+Workplace success for the vast majority of people today is driven by their ability to collaborate.
 Increasingly, employees at every level are required to interact with and contribute to the efforts of many stakeholders both in and out of the organization.
 How that collaboration happens or doesn't happen not only influences our reputation but ultimately, our capacity to use our talents and to derive satisfaction from our work.